• Skip to primary navigation

 And last but certainly not least we made some brownies.

 These were a good combination of items that could be made ahead and things that needed to be made the day of.
-For the cookies, we made some the day before, and for one we made the cookie dough the day before and then baked them the morning off -which made the house smell amazing!
+For the cookies, we made some the day before, and for one we made the cookie dough the day before and then baked them the morning of -which made the house smell amazing!

 We made quite a few options and did have leftovers.
 We had some takeaway boxes for friends to easily take some home with them.
 Little paper bags work well for this too.